isaiahelixir1/isaiahelixer1.github.io/docs/04-Microcontroller-Selection/Microcontroller.md

 ## Summary

 The PIC18F57Q43 provides the optimal balance between functionality and design simplicity, meeting all subsystem requirements while maintaining a clean and scalable architecture.
-To see the power budget click here: or to see the bill of materials click here:
+To see the power budget click here: ["Power Budget"](https://isaiahelixir1.github.io/isaiahelixer1.github.io/06-Power-Budget/Power/) or to see the bill of materials click here: ["BOM"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/04-BOM/BOM/)